 Second, our open-air service took place in a graveyard.
 Normally I walk through graveyards only to get to the other side, unless I’m actually visiting the grave of a family member (and I doubt I’m unusual in this).
 Occasionally I pause to look at the years inscribed on gravestones, and note the ages of the deceased.
 But as we said the Apostles’ Creed, intoning “I believe in the communion of saints, the resurrection of the dead, and the life of the world to come”, I couldn’t help feeling it rather appropriate to be gathered among the dead in Christ.
 One day I will join them, unless the Lord returns sooner, and I too will await resurrection.
 I suppose that those who have already died in Christ number more than we believers who are currently alive, at least among the English if not in people groups where the church is growing fastest.
 So these gravestones represent a significant cloud of witnesses.
 Perhaps we ought to make more space for them in our public devotions?

 The third way in which it was appropriate is simply that a key point in the Easter story is when the angels ask Mary, Joanna and Mary, “Why do you look for the living among the dead?”
 (Luke 24:5).
 And indeed, we the congregation were looking past the gravestones around us to the microphone stand from where Bible readings and a homily were delivered.
-The backdrop was also inspiring: a centuries-old stone building where believers have gathered through hundreds of generations, with an enormous yew tree that looked as though it might be almost as old.
+The backdrop was also inspiring: a centuries-old stone building where believers have gathered through dozens of generations, with an enormous yew tree that looked as though it might be almost as old.
 And more inspiring still, to me, was the blue and cloudy sky above.
 I’ve long found something romantically uplifting about breezy blue skies with clouds at Easter time, which I like to think is related to what the angels at Christ’s ascension said about Jesus returning in the same way that he was seen to leave, in clouds (Acts 1:11).
 Or perhaps it’s just the exhilarating sense of freshness and light.

 I do believe that the fellowship and witness of a living church are of more pressing concern than a building, a graveyard, or even a set of memories of deceased believers.
 But this weekend’s experience has reminded me how much can be lost when we take our worship behind closed doors in a clean room with bright lights and loudspeakers that betrays no hint of the location in God’s world where it sits, and leaves no space for non-human creatures… in fact this experience of corporate outdoor fellowship helped to remind me of the essence of worship – something that doesn’t need polish or performance to be powerful.
 Although I don’t tend to identify as an Anglican, this experience has reminded me of the miracle of how accessible, down-to-earth and yet mysteriously spiritual a parish church can be.